 4. Denver Broncos

 Vic Fangio is a professional coach, which doesn’t exactly make for exciting television.
 But then again, with John Elway as the general manager of this franchise, it doesn’t matter who the hell is head coach.
-Rookie quarterback Drew Lock captured the hearts of this coaching staff, and with Joe Flacco still under contract and mulling retirement, there is a lot of curiosity about that position next year.
+Rookie quarterback Drew Lock captured the hearts of this coaching staff, yet there is still a lot of curiosity about that position next year.
 Also, Von Miller and his chickens would make some of the best television you’ll ever see.

 3. Jacksonville Jaguars

 Two words: Minshew.
 Mania.
-Both Gardner Minshew and Nick Foles are on this team, which means the Jags have the NFL’s best quarterback battle heading into 2020.
+With Gardner Minshew assuming control and Nick Foles gone, the Jags easily have the most interesting quarterback personality heading into 2020.
 Jacksonville faces an overhaul of its front office with Tom Coughlin out, but the team confirmed that Doug Marrone will be back as head coach next season.
 The Jaguars are an intriguing pick here, especially with budding stars like wide receiver D.J.
 Chark and pass rusher Josh Allen anchoring a young team.

 2. Arizona Cardinals

 Kliff Kingsbury mixed with Kyler Murray equals creativity and star power out in the desert.
-Year two with this core could come without Hall-of-Fame wideout Larry Fitzgerald as he considers retirement, but the Cardinals are still one of the teams to watch in the NFC next season.
-Should they continue adding key pieces to this team, it only adds to the intrigue of 2020.
+Year two with this core includes Hall-of-Fame wideout Larry Fitzgerald and newly-acquired DeAndre Hopkins, making the Cardinals one of the teams to watch in the NFC next season.
+Should they continue adding key pieces, it only adds to the intrigue of 2020.

 1. Pittsburgh Steelers